Brand Protection Services for Amazon Sellers and Private Labels

 If sellers decide to undertake this massive and time-consuming job themselves, do the sweeps as frequently and thoroughly as the business is capable of.

-The test buy is a necessary part of brand protection.
+The test buy is a necessary part of conducting brand protection on Amazon.

 Why is this step so crucial?
 Without the test buy, neither sellers nor anyone on our staff, can properly evaluate if the product in question is in fact counterfeit, infringing, or inauthentic.

-We advise that test buys be conducted before contacting us, as it will save time, thus accelerating the timetable for sellers to regain control of their listings.
-Once a seller has conducted the test buy, we ask them to send it to our office so that we may conduct our own evaluation.
+Thus, accelerating the timetable for sellers to regain control of their listings.
+Once you have conducted a test buy, send it to our office so that we can conduct our own evaluation.

-Infringing or inauthentic claims are quite serious if they are leveled against any seller.
+Infringing or inauthentic claims are serious if they are leveled against a seller.

 Cease and desist letters are an effective way to put nefarious sellers on notice of pending action if they do not comply with the terms set forth.